What is email outreach?

 Most teams struggle to scale outreach because their data is incomplete, outdated, or wrong.
 Bounced emails hurt deliverability.
 Generic messages get ignored.
 Manual research doesn't scale.
 The fix is better data infrastructure that supports personalization at volume.

 ZoomInfo provides the data foundation that makes outreach scalable without sacrificing relevance.
-You get verified B2B contact data with direct dials and emails that reduce bounce rates.
+The verified contact data, 120M direct-dial phone numbers and 200M+ verified business emails, as covered above, reduces bounce rates and protects sender reputation.
 Intent signals identify accounts actively researching solutions like yours.
+Snowflake saw 90% higher opportunity rates and 2x customer conversion on ZoomInfo-scored accounts, a direct result of combining intent signals with account scoring to prioritize the right targets at the right time.
 Technographic and firmographic filters let you target precisely based on your ICP.
-GTM Workspace with CoPilot combines data, engagement, and AI-assisted outreach in one platform.
+GTM Workspace combines data, engagement, and AI-assisted outreach in one platform.

 When your outreach runs on accurate data, every email has a better chance of reaching the right person with a relevant message.
 That means higher reply rates, more meetings booked, and predictable pipeline generation.